Civilization V: Brave New World

-Sid Meier's Civilization V: Brave New World is the second official expansion pack for the turn-based strategy video game Civilization V. It was released on July 9, 2013 in North America, and on July 12, 2013 in the rest of the world.
+Sid Meier's Civilization V: Brave New World is the second official expansion pack for the turn-based strategy video game Civilization V. It was released on July 9, 2013, in North America and on July 12, 2013, in the rest of the world.

 Gameplay

-The expansion adds nine Civilizations, eight Wonders (the Parthenon, Broadway, Globe Theatre, Borobudur, the Uffizi, the Red Fort, Prora and the International Space Station), eight buildings, twenty units, two scenarios (American Civil War and Scramble for Africa), a new Trade Route system using Caravans and Cargo Ships trade units, Ideologies, the World Congress which expands the diplomatic aspect of the game, and an improved Cultural Victory including Tourism, Archaeology and a Great Work mechanic to the core-game.
-Thus the Great Artist has changed a lot with the features above, along with Great Musician and Great Writer.
-The expansion pack includes and expands on all of the mechanics of Gods & Kings.
+The expansion adds nine Civilizations, eight Wonders (the Parthenon, Broadway, Globe Theatre, Borobudur, the Uffizi, the Red Fort, Prora and the International Space Station), eight buildings, twenty units, two scenarios (American Civil War and Scramble for Africa), a new Trade Route system using Caravans and Cargo Ships trade units, Ideologies, the World Congress, which expands the diplomatic aspect of the game, and an improved Cultural Victory including Tourism, Archaeology and a Great Work mechanic to the core game.
+Thus, the Great Artist, along with the Great Musician and Great Writer, has undergone significant changes with the aforementioned features.
+The expansion pack includes and expands on all the mechanics of Gods & Kings.
 Brave New World reintroduces Christianity to split into three religion branches, Catholicism, Eastern Orthodoxy and Protestantism.

 Social policies have been overhauled in Brave New World with the introduction of the new ideology system.
-Once players either reach the Modern era or finish three factories, they must choose an ideology to continue the game.
-There are three ideologies available to choose, all of which were formerly the Industrial era social policies: Order, Freedom, and Autocracy.
-Each ideology has 16 unique tenets, which are unlocked and feature bonuses similar to social policies in the core game.
-Two new social policy trees were added to replace the old policies becoming ideologies.
-Aesthetics focuses on culture while Exploration focuses on naval activities.
-In addition, the Piety policy tree has been updated so that it now deals entirely with religion.
+Once players reach the Modern era or complete three factories, they must choose an ideology to continue the game.
+There are three available ideologies: Order, Freedom, and Autocracy, which were previously the Industrial era social policies.
+Each ideology consists of 16 unique tenets that unlock and provide bonuses similar to the social policies in the core game.
+To replace the former policies turned ideologies, two new social policy trees have been added: Aesthetics, which focuses on culture, and Exploration, which emphasizes naval activities.
+Additionally, the Piety policy tree has been updated to exclusively deal with religion.

 The diplomatic gameplay aspect has been improved in the expansion.
 With the introduction of the world congress, beginning in the Renaissance era upon one civilization discovering printing press and meeting every other civilization, proposals can be voted on that influence the conditions within the world, trade embargoes, as well as world activities such as the World's fair.
 In order to achieve the diplomatic victory, one must be voted the world leader at a World Congress meeting.

 The cultural victory has also changed with the introduction of tourism.
 Tourism is achieved by creating great works of art, music, and writing.
 A civilization's tourism output must be greater than every other civilization's culture output to achieve the cultural victory.

 In addition, The Statue of Zeus, previously released in the Seven Wonders of the Ancient World DLC, is included in the game.